 I know, I’ve been irresponsible to you, my readers.
 I haven’t been terribly inspired lately about creating new recipes.
-I’ve been consuming a book on Food History that’s 550 pages of dense reading.
+I’ve been consuming a book that’s 550 pages of dense reading: Food: A Culinary History from Antiquity to the Present.
 It covers the history of food from late pre-historic to modern times.
 I really need to finish this book.
 I’ve also been reading a few other vegan cookbooks published this last year, both for ideas, and reviews.
 I’ll be writing about those soon.

 It still does not explain my inexplicable blogging silence.
 I’ve been working, and trying to get the household food cost under control.
 I have instituted a weekly menu, that includes a grocery shopping list, and a prep list.
 The idea comes from the Happy Herbivore.
 She provides readers with menus, so that they can go and cook yummy, healthy vegan food without worry.
 I doubt I’ll ever be that industrious.
 The menus I am creating are based on what I’ve discovered my partner likes to eat.
 And believe me, this has taken years.